SNodeC/snode.c/README.md

 if two instances with instance names *instance1* and *instance2* are present in the executable.

-All section names following an instance name are treaded as sections modifying that instance as long as no other instance name is specified.
+All section names following an instance name are treaded as sections modifying that instance.
 In case a further instance name is given, than all sections following that second instance name are treaded as sections modifying that second instance.

 One can switch between sections by just specifying a different section name.